 - Moretum viride: a Roman-style sheep cheese spread

-- Lucanian pan-fried sausage (which my wife had – it’s a little coarser and drier than typical Viennese sausages)
+- Lucanian pan-fried sausage (which my wife had – a little coarser and drier than typical Viennese sausages)

 The entrance area with the ticket counter had lockers (operated with a €1 or €2 coin) and a nice shop, with heaps of Roman and Latin-themed souvenirs.
 This is where to get your legionnaire’s helmet or a Veni Vidi Vici t-shirt (all the rage in downtown Londinium).